-Gas

-Repair category 1

-Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
+Gas Repair category 1 Notes There appears to be a private LPG supply.
+In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.